Midnighter/fastapi-base/README.md

 2. Every week, a [cron job](.github/workflows/cron-upgrade.yml) re-compiles the dependencies and if they changed, commits them.
-3. When the dependencies change, the image is [re-built](.github/workflows/docker-image-ci.yml) and tagged with the Alpine or Debian information shown below, with the date of creation, and the short version of the commit hash, for example,
+3. When the dependencies change, the image is [re-built](.github/workflows/docker-image-ci.yml) and tagged with the information shown below, with the date of creation, and the short version of the commit hash, for example,
     ```
-    midnighter/fastapi-base:3.8-alpine3.12_2020-07-03_d517373
     midnighter/fastapi-base:3.8-slim-buster_2020-07-03_d517373
     ```
    That means, if you use these tags, you know _exactly_ what you are getting.

 ## Usage